SitiSahrani/Fractal-Generator-Python/README.md

-# 🖥️ Fractal Visualizations with Pygame
+# 🖥️ Portfolio Project: Fractal Visualizations with Pygame

 This project explores the fascinating world of **fractals**, demonstrating how simple mathematical rules can generate intricate and beautiful patterns.
-Built using **Python** and **Pygame**, this repository features three visually stunning fractal visualizations:
+Built using **Python** and **Pygame**, this repository features three visually stunning fractal visualizations.
+These fractals showcase the power of recursion, mathematical beauty, and computational efficiency.

 📌 **Overview**
 This project showcases the following fractals: